 NICQ Next Collaborative Year 2 ($20,000).
 To apply best practices to improve nutrition and reduce necrotizing enterocolitis, a severe complication of premature infants.

 NICU Lactation Resource Nurse Program ($15,000).
-To educate and train 10-15 nurses to support pump dependent and breastfeeding mothers to improve infant nutrition.
+To educate and train 10-15 nurses to support pump dependent and breastfeeding mothers.
+Part of a larger pilot study to improve infant nutrition.

 For questions, contact Lisa Urban, Meriter Foundation, Grants and Governance Coordinator, at firstname.lastname@example.org or (608)417.5302.